ModelEarth/localsite/info/data/flowsa/flowsa.md

 The updates below will be used by the county industry lists on our [industry comparison page](https://model.earth/localsite/info/).

-1. Create a Python Pipeline similar to the [tree data pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) used by the [Public Tree Map](https://neighborhood.org/public-tree-map/)
+1. In the [Community-Data Repo](https://github.com/modelearth/community-data/), create a Python Pipeline similar to the [tree data pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline) used by the [Public Tree Map](https://neighborhood.org/public-tree-map/).

-2. Include a pipeline step that generates CSV files for all states using BLS data pulled from the [EPA's Flowsa API](https://github.com/USEPA/flowsa).
-Create 3 files per state.
+2. Using logic from our [Google CoLab for exploring NAICS](https://colab.research.google.com/drive/1HLK4HIUMLlgTR524QoCKvfaNl-La48XU?usp=sharing), create a pipeline step that generates .csv files for the US and individual states using BLS data pulled from the [EPA's Flowsa API](https://github.com/USEPA/flowsa).
+Create 3 files per state and for the US.
 One for 2-digit naics, one for 4-digits and one for 6-digits.
-Use logic from the Google CoLab below and output these with [simple column names](https://drive.google.com/drive/u/0/folders/1EoWDvNoaKO8xLclX4fr5exw83jJkkJIy).
+Output .csv files with the following [simple column names](https://drive.google.com/drive/u/0/folders/1EoWDvNoaKO8xLclX4fr5exw83jJkkJIy):

 	- fips - Location (fips for county)
 	- naics - ActivityProducedBy (6-digit naics)